Restless Legs Syndrome

 Certain substances can trigger RLS symptoms or make them worse.
 These substances include:

-Who Is At Risk for Restless Legs Syndrome?
+Who Is At Risk for Restless Leg Syndrome?

-Restless legs syndrome (RLS) may affect as many as 12 million people in the United States.
+Restless Leg Syndrome (RLS) may affect as many as 12 million people in the United States.

 RLS affects both men and women.
 The disorder occurs more often in women than in men.